 So you’re about to take the stage to give a speech, and you start feeling a little strange.
 Your stomach feels like it’s tied up in knots.
 Your heart is racing and you have a warm and tightening feeling in your upper body.
 This is a normal feeling that even experienced speakers feel from time to time.
 So how do you deal with it?
 Just try imagining your audience in their underwear.

 I’m not sure where this idea initially came from, but it was made popular in an episode of the Brady Bunch called “The Driver’s Seat” which originally aired on January 11th, 1974.
-In this episode Jan, the middle girl, is nervous about giving a speech as part of a debating contest.
-Her family gives her the advice of imagining her audience in their underwear and that seems to work for her.
+In this episode, Jan, the middle girl, is nervous about giving a speech as part of a debating contest.
+Her family tells her to imagine her audience in their underwear – and that seems to work for her.
 But does it really work?

 This question comes up in nearly every public speaking class I teach.
 I feel it can actually make you more uncomfortable because it distracts you from important things like remembering your speech.
 It can have some embarrassing side effects depending on your state of mind and who is in your audience.

 This advice may have been helpful at the time the episode aired where underwear was more functional than fashionable.
 In an era of Victoria’s Secret where underwear has evolved into a symbol of sexuality, imagining that attractive person in the front row in their skivvies can backfire on you.
 I don’t think it’s wise to give this advice to today’s high school students.
 Many already spend most of their day imagining their classmates in their undergarments (which isn’t difficult given the way they dress) So this will make things worse for them.